 But what’s truly driving the need for faster software delivery is consumers’ insatiable appetite for the next digital thing.

 To break the mold, companies need to find a more creative, collaborative, and efficient approach to software delivery—one that removes the barriers and embraces the dependencies between development and operations to release great software.

 That approach is known as DevOps: the marriage of development and operations.
 DevOps integrates engineering, QA, release, and production, using version control and automated delivery to optimize the entire product lifecycle.

 It’s a self-explanatory term, but a nuanced concept.
 Depending who you ask, DevOps is a tool, a process, a practice, a mindset, or a role.
 From Slalom’s perspective, it’s all of the above.
 More important, we believe it’s not optional: You can’t be a digital innovator without it.

-We’re proud to have earned the Amazon Partner Network DevOps Competency and Microsoft Application Development Competency for our demonstrated experience helping clients leverage these platforms—as well as DevOps best practices—to build and ship great software.
+We're proud to have earned the Amazon Partner Network DevOps Competency and Microsoft Application Development Competency for our experience helping clients build and ship great software on these platforms.

 Slalom’s DevOps philosophy

 Technology isn’t enough